 Usually, foodstuffs go into the green bin, but if you’ve been snipping the tips off plastic cake decorations or wax candles you might want to rethink that one, too.

 Believe it or not, this can be a major problem for your kitchen drain.
 Hair blockages across the board cause more plumbing problems every year than water leaks, clogged toilets or burst pipes together.
 And the kitchen sink is no exception.
-Have you ever washed dishes and found yourself sensing a stray hair entangled with the wash cloth?
-That’s because unless you tie your hair back or use a chef’s cap like they do in restaurants, chances of your hair dropping into whatever you’re doing are excellent.
+Have you ever washed dishes and found yourself sensing a stray hair entangled with the washcloth?
+That’s because unless you tie your hair back or use a chef’s cap as they do in restaurants, chances of your hair dropping into whatever you’re doing are excellent.
 And long hair is more likely to do it than short.
 Every time that happens, it’s yet another piece of matter to breach the drainage pipe and act as a trap for whatever else comes down.

 If you suspect your kitchen drain could be at risk, don’t wait for the blockage to occur.
 Contact your local plumber now for an inspection and drain cleaning, and enjoy your holidays without worry.